-Various Geotechnical report have been provided by CMW to support the fast-track resources consent application.
+Various site-specific geotechnical investigations have been conducted and a geotechnical investigation report has been prepared by CMW on 22nd May 2025, and Nov 2025 s53 response comments, to support the fast-track resources consent application.
 The recommendations of which have been incorporated into the civil design and construction methodology.
+Please refer to the Geotechnical Investigation Report for more information.